Regional Scholars Program

 - A reduced tuition rate equal to approximately 48% off the standard out of state rate.
 Students participating in the Academic Common Market Program may receive even lower rates.

-Students who complete the application for admission to the University by December 1, 2016 for fall 2017 admission will receive the special tuition rate and may qualify for an academic scholarship (see additional requirements below).
+Students who complete the application for admission to the University by December 31 for the following fall admission will receive the special tuition rate and may qualify for an academic scholarship (see additional requirements below).
 There is no separate application for the Regional Scholars program.

-Students who apply after December 1, 2016 for fall 2017 admission will receive the special tuition rate but will not be guaranteed an academic scholarship.
+Students who apply after December 31 but before the start of the term for the following fall admission will receive the special tuition rate but will not be guaranteed an academic scholarship.

 Eligible High Schools

-The following map will provide a reasonable estimate of the area of eligibility of this program.
+The following map will provide a reasonable estimate of the area of eligibility of this program, as well as Academic Common Market.

-You can also check your state's list below for a list of eligible high schools.
-If your high school is not listed, please contact us for more details.
+You can also check your state's list below for a list of eligible high schools outside of the eight contiguous states.
+If your high school is not listed, please contact us for more details

 Students who will be joining MTSU in the summer or fall semesters, who apply by the priority deadline, and who meet minimum eligibility requirements for the following awards will be offered the appropriate scholarship as long as funding is available.